szorfein/paranoid-ninja/README.md

 + Enhance compilation for iptables

 ### Firewall
-Just add a basic and secure firewall with log and transparent proxy with TOR, inspired by the script [kalitorify](https://github.com/brainfucksec/kalitorify.git), i've create custom rule for nftables.
+Add a basic and secure firewall with log and transparent proxy with TOR, inspired by project like [anonsurf](https://github.com/ParrotSec/anonsurf), [kalitorify](https://github.com/brainfucksec/kalitorify.git), [iptables-essential](https://github.com/trimstray/iptables-essentials), i've create custom rule for nftables.
 **TODO List**
-+ change /etc/resolv.conf
 + add iptables rules.

-### Systemd
+## Systemd
-I'll write some services especially for randomize the MAC address,the timezone and the hostname at boot.
+The daemon work with systemd, i've create a services for ethernet and wifi card.
+The wifi daemon require `wpa_supplicant` and a config file at `/etc/wpa_supplicant/wpa_supplicant-<wifi-card-name>.conf` to work.

 **TODO List**
 + Verify the dependencie for wpa_supplicant

-Be careful, the project is not ready for production :)

 ## Install